Your cart is currently empty!

 - The diversity will help smooth imbalances, build core strength, and develop upper body strength.

-Sounding like a rowing advertisement, in a way, you will improve your running and swimming abilities with rowing.
+Sounding like a rowing advertisement!?
+However, you will improve your running and swimming abilities with rowing.

 - After 10 minutes of warming up, start by rowing 500 meters in a demanding and steady-state tempo.

 - Then get off the rower quickly and have your team member row the same distance.

 - Immediately get back on the rowing machine and go 400 meters, then have your partner row 400 meters.